Mohawks of Kanesatake

-Mohawks of Kanesatake or Kanehsatà:kehró:non are a Mohawk First Nation in Quebec, Canada.
+Mohawks of Kanesatake or Kanehsata'kehró:non are a Mohawk First Nation in Quebec, Canada.
 In 2016 the band has a registered population of 2,508 members.
 Their main reserve is Kanesatake Lands located 48 km west of Montreal.
 They also share the uninhabited reserve of Doncaster 17 with the Mohawks of Kahnawá:ke for hunting and fishing.

 Demographics

 Members of the Kanesatake First Nation are Mohawk.
-In October 2016, the band had a total registered population of 2,508 members, 1,115 of whom lived off reserve.
+In November 2024, the band had a total registered population of 3,155 members, 1,784 of whom lived off reserve.

 Geography

 44% of the Mohawks of Kanesatake live in the Indian reserve of Kanesatake Lands located 53 km west of Montreal in Quebec.
 The reserve covers an area of 907.7 ha.
 The band also shares the uninhabited reserve of Doncaster 17 located 16 km northeast of Sainte-Agathe-des-Monts with the Mohawks of Kahnawá:ke for hunting and fishing.
 The band is headquartered in Kanesatake.
 The closest important cities are Laval and Montreal.